brocaar/flask-views/docs/index.rst

 Flask-Views
 ===========

-*Flask-Views* is a Flask extension which provides a set of class based views, based on the Django class based views.
+*Flask-Views* is a Flask extension which provides a set of class-based views, based on the Django class based views.

 Features: